mongoosePK/nelp/README.md

 ### TODO:
 * styling, icons, bootstrap
+* pass arguments into components with props
 * testing ⚠️
 * refactor API calls, or use a call back, they might be rendering too much
+*

 ### `npm start`